 If this sounds familiar, please seek help now.

 While over-the-counter drugs are generally less concerning than prescription drugs for dependency, addiction, or abuse, the potential risks are still present.
 Perhaps more importantly, OTC drug abuse often leads to the abuse of stronger substances.

 As your body adjusts to an over-the-counter medication, you may feel fewer or less potent effects from the drug.
 This creates a need for stronger substances to achieve the same effect.

 Many people become addicted to prescription or street drugs because they first developed a dependence on OTC medications.

 Whether you are simply taking too much medication or you are struggling with severe addiction, help is available.
-Zinnia Healing has helped many patients recover from alcohol and substance abuse.
+Zinnia Health has helped many patients recover from alcohol and substance abuse.
 We can help you, too.